Women reviewing pages from Opacity.

 A Global Design Dialogue

-Our Sydney studio recently hosted Opacity 2025, our architecture practice’s annual global design review, bringing together clients, partners and colleagues for three days of critical dialogue, reflection, and celebration.
+Our Sydney studio recently hosted Opacity, our architecture practice’s annual global design review, which brought together highly esteemed guest critics and practitioners for three days of critical dialogue focused on submitted works from our global studios.
 Designed to sharpen our design conscience, Opacity challenges conventions, tests ideas, and drives innovation across the practice’s global portfolio.

-This year’s review featured 93 projects spanning multiple disciplines, evaluated by an esteemed panel of external jurors including Alice Blackwood, Luciano Cardellicchio, Elizabeth Carpenter, and Lindsay Clare.
-Avinash Rajagopal returned as Jury Chair, with Katie Gerfen serving as Guest Editor.
-The program culminated in a global livestream from the University of New South Wales, where 17 finalist projects were celebrated for innovation, collaboration, and excellence — including four from Australia.
+This year’s review included 93 submissions spanning multiple disciplines, evaluated by an esteemed panel of external jurors including Alice Blackwood (former editor of Indesign magazine), Luciano Cardellicchio (deputy director of architecture at UNSW School of Built Environment), Elizabeth Carpenter (managing principal at fjcstudio), and Lindsay Clare (architect and director of Clare Design).
+Avinash Rajagopal, editor-in-chief of Metropolis magazine, returned as Jury Chair, with Katie Gerfen, former editor of ARCHITECT magazine, serving as Guest Editor.
+The program culminated in a global livestream from the University of New South Wales, where 17 finalist projects were celebrated for innovation, collaboration, and design excellence.

 “Great design never happens in isolation,” said Simon Fleet, design principal at HDR.
 “Opacity is a chance to reflect, challenge, and refine our thinking, confirming our work continues to be ambitious, rigorous, and grounded in people and place.”